Linger06/Linger/src/Linger/Json/JsonDefaults.README.md

 # JSON Serialization Configuration

-JsonOptions provides unified JSON serialization configuration for HTTP clients and ASP.NET Core WebAPI applications.
+`JsonDefaults` provides unified JSON serialization configuration for HTTP clients and ASP.NET Core WebAPI applications.

 ## Overview

-JsonOptions provides centralized JSON serialization options that follow the "Be conservative in what you send, be liberal in what you accept" principle:
+`JsonDefaults` provides centralized JSON serialization options that follow the "Be conservative in what you send, be liberal in what you accept" principle:

 - Response/Input Options (CreateResponseOptions): Liberal configuration for deserializing API responses
 - Request/Output Options (CreateRequestOptions): Conservative configuration for serializing API requests